jobrouter/typo3-process/Documentation/commands.rst

    another is in progress, the second command is terminated and a warning is displayed.

-The last run of the command is shown in the system information toolbar (:guilabel:`Last Instance Start`):
+The last run of the command is displayed in the system information toolbar (:guilabel:`Last Instance Start`):

 .. figure:: _images/system-information.png